CostiCatargiu/Yolov12_WeaponDetection/Readme.md

     style BASE fill:#eef4ff,stroke:#4a76c9
 ```

-<sub>🔧 Every colored module is a <b>zero-gated residual</b> (learnable gate γ initialized to 0): at epoch 0 the network reproduces the pretrained baseline <i>exactly</i>; gates open only where the branch reduces training loss — so the worst realistic outcome is baseline performance.</sub>
+<sub>🔧 Every colored module is a <b>zero-gated residual</b> (learnable gate γ initialized to 0): at epoch 0 the network reproduces the pretrained baseline <i>exactly</i>; gates open only where the branch reduces training loss — so the worst realistic outcome is baseline performance.
+Pretrained detection parameters transfer cleanly after a <b>one-time remap of the detection-head index</b>.</sub>

 ---